SieglStefan/SpeedyWeatherEmulator.jl/docs/src/running_SWE.md

 The returned plot object can be further customized or saved using the standard Plots.jl interface.

 ### Vorticity Heatmaps
-To inspect actual states of the barotropic model, the function `plot_heatmap` reconstructs a vorticity field from a spectral coefficient vector and shows it as a heatmap.
+To inspect actual states of vorticity, the function `plot_heatmap` reconstructs a vorticity field from a spectral coefficient vector and shows it as a heatmap.
 This requires specifying the spectral truncation to interpret the coefficient layout correctly.
 With the argument `range = (a, b)` the color range of the heatmap can be adjusted:

 ```julia